Nelson Mandela's life and times

 In 1941, aged 23, he ran away from an arranged marriage and went to Johannesburg.

-Two years later, he enrolled for a law degree at the mainly Afrikaner Witswaterand University, where he met people from all races and backgrounds.
+Two years later, he enrolled for a law degree at the mainly white Witswaterand University, where he met people from all races and backgrounds.
 He was exposed to liberal, radical and Africanist thought, as well as racism and discrimination, which fuelled his passion for politics.

 The same year, he joined the African National Congress (ANC) and later co-founded the ANC Youth League.